 Calendar year returns

 The next graph gives the year-by-year performance of the growth portfolios in contrast with the benchmark’s performance.
 Our out-performance has resulted as much from minimising damage in the ‘down’ years as it is has from out-performing in the ‘up’ years.
 That was especially evident during the 2007-2009 global financial crisis.

-As the graph above illustrates, over the past eleven years our Growth portfolios have out-performed the benchmark for ten of them.
+As the graph above illustrates, over the past fourteen years our Growth portfolios have out-performed the benchmark for twelve of them.

 See our annual investment performance for more information on individual asset classes and for balanced portfolio and income portfolio returns.

 See the graph notes above that also apply to the calendar year returns.